Manic Monday: Composition

-A pop song written in D major, "Manic Monday" moves at a tempo of 116 beats per minute and is set in common time.
+The Bangles reworked "Manic Monday" and added their own style to it.
+Although Prince was known for being overly controlling over his work, he approved the final version.
+The song is performed at a tempo of 116 beats per minute and is set in common time.
+It is a pop rock song written in D major.
 The song has a sequence of D–A_{7}–G–D–A_{7}–G as its chord progression.
-Lyrically, the song is about someone waking up from a romantic dream at six o'clock on Monday morning, and facing a hectic journey to work when she would prefer to still be enjoying relaxing on Sunday—her "I-don't-have-to-run day".
-Actor Rudolph Valentino is referred to in the first verse.
+Lyrically, the protagonist sings about waking up from a romantic dream about Rudolph Valentino at six o'clock on Monday morning, and facing a hectic journey to work when she would prefer to still be enjoying relaxing on Sunday—her "I-don't-have-to-run day".